Certified Substance Abuse Counselor (CSAC) Concentration

 Students are not guaranteed a practicum placement in a SUD facility and must interview for placement in the second semester of their first year.

-Students pursuing this concentration will be eligible for the CSAC Certificate upon graduation.
-Please note that in addition to completing these requirements, the State of Hawaiʻi currently requires CSAC applicants to pass a national exam, submit other documentation and complete a background check.
+This concentration fulfills the substance abuse-specific education requirement for Hawaiʻi state certification and satisfies a portion of the experiential hours requirement.
+Please note that in addition to completing these requirements, the State of Hawaiʻi currently requires CSAC applicants to complete additional supervised work hours, pass a national exam, submit other documentation and complete a background check.
 Please visit the Alcohol and Drug Abuse Division for more information.

 Year 1